gs1/gs1-syntax-engine/README.md

 Each of these flavours includes the JavaScript wrapper (providing the user API) and HTML / JS / Node.js implementation files.
-They are compatible with all modern web browsers and Node.js 17 or later.
+They are compatible with all modern web browsers and any maintained release of Node.js.

 The most recent version can be
 [downloaded from here](https://github.com/gs1/gs1-syntax-engine/releases/latest).